 What are Some Similarities between Chipmunks and Ground Squirrels?

 Both chipmunks and ground squirrels are rodents, and they are very similar animals.
-Both species of animal are found in North America, and they share many behavioral characteristics.
+Both animal species are found in North America and share many behavioral characteristics.

 What are Some Differences Between Chipmunks and Ground Squirrels?

-A ground squirrel and a chipmunk can be distinguished by the fact that a ground squirrel has stripes on its back only, whereas a chipmunk has stripes on its head and back.
+A ground squirrel and a chipmunk can be distinguished by the fact that a ground squirrel only has stripes on its back, whereas a chipmunk has stripes on its head and back.

 Chipmunks are also much smaller than ground squirrels, weighing just a few ounces, whereas ground squirrels can weigh up to 2 pounds.